TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Methods

 Datasets are pre-processed using a band-pass filter (Butterworth, $4^{th}$ order, $[20-90]~\text{Hz}$), followed by a notch filter ($50~\text{Hz}$).
 Then, windowing is applied.
 We perform an ablation over two different window sizes: $200~\text{ms}$ with 25\% overlap, and $1000~\text{ms}$ with 25\% overlap.
-After filtering and windowing, each dataset is normalized using per-channel \textit{z}-score normalization.
+Finally, each dataset is normalized using per-channel \textit{z}-score normalization.

-Compared to the pre-training, datasets with fewer than 16 channels are not zero-padded because tokenization is performed on a per-channel basis; thus, having fewer channels simply results in fewer tokens, eliminating the need for padding.
+Compared to the pre-training, datasets with fewer than 16 channels are not zero-padded because tokenization is performed on a per-channel basis: having fewer channels simply results in fewer tokens, eliminating the need for padding.

-For Ninapro DB5, we perform a per-repetition split as in \cite{chen_2025_physiowave}, each recording contains six repetitions, and for each subject, we assign whole repetitions to a single split so that no subject data overlaps across splits.
-Specifically, repetitions 1, 3, 4, and 6 are used for training, repetition 2 for validation, and repetition 5 for testing.
+For Ninapro DB5, we perform a per-repetition split as in \cite{chen_2025_physiowave}, each recording contains six repetitions, and for each subject, we assign whole repetitions to a single split so that no subject data overlaps across splits (repetitions 1-3-4-6 are used for training, rep. 2 for validation, and rep. 5 for testing).

-The UCI EMG dataset is split by subject index into three disjoint groups: subjects 1--24 are used for training, subjects 25--30 for validation, and subjects 31--36 for testing.
+The UCI EMG dataset is split by subject index into three disjoint groups: subjects 1--24 for training, subjects 25--30 for validation, and subjects 31--36 for testing.
 Only subjects 11 and 30 performed the "extended palm" gesture, so they were excluded from all data splits, hence reducing the total number of gestures to 6.

 For EPN-612, we preserve the original per-user organization \cite{benalcazar_emg-epn-612_2020} and derive splits per user.
 When constructing the testing split, held-out examples per user are used, ensuring that samples from the same user do not appear across train, validation, or test splits.